gidds/OB-Entry-Book/readme.md

     Fix Login Issue: Ensure that mginstruct shows when logged in and remains visible across all pages.
     Sort Instructions: Sort instructions by the latest entry in mainentry.html.
-Currently using unique ID auto-increments for sorting management instructions.
+Currently using unique ID auto-increments for sorting management instructions. ack button added with highlight of each new un-acknowledged entries.

 Next Steps